BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Methodology

 \textbf{Similarity and Diversity.} To gain a more intuitive understanding of the changes in block feature at different timesteps, we aggregate the block-level feature differences within each timestep and define the aggregated relative L1 distance.
 The equation is as follows:

 where $N$ is the total number of DiT blocks. $\mathrm{ARL1}(t)$ quantifies the feature change at a given diffusion step $t$ by summing the relative L1 distances across all blocks.

 Figure \ref{fig:analysis}(\subref{fig:l1}) illustrates the aggregated relative L1 distance for two prompts.
 Generally, the differences in block features between adjacent diffusion timesteps exhibit a U-shaped pattern.
 In the early timesteps, the L1 distance is high, indicating rapid changes in noise predictions.
 The middle timesteps gradually stabilize, showing considerable redundancy in block calculations.
-While in the final timesteps, the aggregated L1 distance increases, suggesting a transition from structured noise to high-fidelity video.
+While in the final timesteps, the aggregated relative L1 distance increases, suggesting a transition from structured noise to high-fidelity video.
 Notably, for simpler or more static scenes, the feature variations among blocks stay minimal, explaining why Prompt 1 exhibits a longer duration of stable timesteps compared to Prompt 2.
+More detailed analysis of block feature behavior in Appendix \ref{app:block}.

+To further validate the consistency of this U-shaped pattern across different architectures and training methodologies, we analyze the aggregated relative L1 distance across five video diffusion models, as shown in Figure \ref{fig:ar1}.
+The theoretical foundation for this U-shaped pattern can be understood through the lens of frequency domain analysis \cite{qian2024boosting}.
+During early timesteps, low-frequency components recover, causing high feature variation (left U-shape).
+Middle timesteps stabilize these, minimizing changes (U-bottom).
+Final timesteps recover high-frequency details, increasing variation again (right U-shape).
+However, we observe that some models exhibit more pronounced early-stage feature oscillations compared to other models.
+This can be attributed to noise schedule and sampling implementation issues \cite{lin2024common}.
+Specifically, Open-Sora-Plan uses non-linear samplers (i.e. PNDM) that do not start from the last timestep ($t=T$), creating a training-inference discrepancy where the model is forced to handle inputs that deviate from pure Gaussian noise, potentially causing initial timestep feature prediction instability and oscillations.